bsaldivaremc2/sarscov2_rm_prediction/README.md

 	keywords = {{COVID}-19, machine learning, mutations, {SARS}-{CoV}-2}
 }
 ```
-Other formats can be obtained form the citation files for your bibliography manager software.
+Other formats can be obtained form the [citation files](https://github.com/bsaldivaremc2/sarscov2_rm_prediction/tree/main/citation_files) for your bibliography management software.

 ## Other information